As Cajuns, we usually eat rice everyday and this is the why and the how.

-I remember when rice was the only crop grown in Vermilion Parish even before their were soy beans and now, surprisingly, sugar cane.
+I remember when rice was the only crop grown in Vermilion Parish even before there were soybeans and now, surprisingly, sugar cane.
 The seasonal progression was always the same.
-In early spring the land was plowed and levees were built.
+In early spring the land was plowed, and levees were built.
 Then the flooding of water and the seed planted and fertilized by air.
-Next we’d see the bright green sprigs grow into tall golden stalks.
+Next, we’d see the bright green sprigs grow into tall golden stalks.
 It grew way above my head as a child, but the new breeds of rice grow shorter so they can withstand the strong winds up to hurricane strength.

-The smell of rice being harvested while driving by those fields today brings my mind to late summer days of sitting in the back end of a rice truck waiting for the next load to come in from the field.
-As the truck filled we had a better view of combines carving out lanes followed by tractors pulling carts waiting for a fresh dump of the blonde grain.
+The smell of rice being harvested while driving by those fields today brings my mind to late summer days of sitting in the back end of a rice truck waiting for the next cart-load to come in from the field.
+As the tractor-pulled carts would empty into the truck bed, we had a better view of the combines carving out lanes followed by tractors pulling carts waiting for a fresh dump of the blonde grain.
 Those were the days when it felt like summer would never end.

-My mama’s green rice pot was always on the stove.
+My momma’s green rice pot was always on the stove.
 I don’t even know if it ever saw the inside of the cabinet.
 It was empty only during night hours.
 She would measure the right amount of water in the pot by sticking her ring finger to the top of the rice.
-If the water line came to her first knuckle it was the exact amount of water needed.
-I tried it with the pot I use for rice cooking and mine’s a one and a half knuckle pot.
+If the water line came to her first knuckle, it was the exact amount of water needed.
+I tried it with the pot I use for rice cooking, and mine’s a one and a half knuckle pot.
 What’s yours?

 2 cups white rice (Rinse with water and drain twice.)

 4 cups water

 1/2 teaspoon white vinegar (I was always told it makes the rice whiter.)